bestlkh/ice-MC2/public/docs-src/docs/developer/build-tools/gulp.md

 ???
 "Authors"
     Daniel Hugh (hughdani)

 Most of the Gulp scripts have been abstracted to npm's script runner.
 However you can directly leverage Gulp to run and create new tasks.
-This can be done by modifying `gulp.js`.
+This can be done by through the `gulp.js` file.

 ## Tasks

 ### `gulp dev`
 Starts up a development server at [localhost:3000](localhost:3000) (by default).
-Then begins an initial clean compilation of necessary files and starts watchers for HTML, LESS and JavaScript files.
+It then begins a clean compilation of necessary files and starts watchers for HTML, LESS and JavaScript files.

 ### `gulp deploy`
 Compiles necessary files for deployment.